jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

   pointer-events: none !important;
 }
 </style>
+I was supposed to release this on Halloween, but my code was so scary it kept running away. 🎃 Now that we've debugged the ghosts in the machine, let's begin!

 By the end of this tutorial, you'll have a flexible, data-driven character system that supports character switching, multiple animation types (Walk, Run, Jump) configured through a data file.